Social and cultural exchange in al-Andalus: Social interaction

-The Umayyad conquest of Hispania signaled the coming together of three different religions and the social customs and culture associated with each.
+The Umayyad conquest of Hispania signalled the coming together of three different religions and the social customs and culture associated with each.
 This period has become known as the Convivencia, meaning culture of coexistence.
 Although this idea of a culture of tolerance is disputed by some historians, only a few instances of revolts and violence were actually recorded.
 This does not mean that discrimination by Muslims did not occur at the local level.
 However, the more educated classes of Muslims respected Christians and Jews under Islamic law as dhimmis (protected peoples) or People of the Book.
 It is important to note that the soldiers who carried out the conquest formed only a small minority of the population of the Iberian Peninsula.
 Thus the emergence of this unique Islamic society that formed in al-Andalus was a slow and uneven process.
 In order to understand how these distinct cultures and societies meshed into one, over time, it is important to recognize what was distinct about each and how they were viewed within the broader society.

+Muslim clerics in Al Andalus viewed the non-Muslims as unclean and dirty and feared that too much contact with them would contaminate Muslims. in Seville the faqih Ibn Abdun issued these regulations segregating people of the two faiths: